Guidelines and policies

 - The abrupt way that, unavoidably, Zoom or Teams meetings come to an end may feel strange and uncomfortable for some colleagues.
 If you are chairing or leading a meeting, consider leaving the session open for a few minutes at the end, and inviting attendees to stay and chat, in much the same way as happens after face to face meetings.

 - Be aware of accessibility and inclusivity in online meetings, e.g. the impact on those with speech, hearing, visual or cognitive difficulties.
 Blurring your camera background may improve the experience for other people who read lips or find the background distracting.
 As above, if you are the meeting organiser, or responsible for setting up a meeting, please ensure that captions are enabled.

 - Online meetings involving people working from home may increase the possibility of unconscious bias, arising from assumptions about people’s appearance, home environment and personal belongings, family circumstances and so on.
 Be especially aware of this in formal meetings e.g. job interviews.

 - When working from home during the current circumstances, interruptions during meetings from family members, pets, deliveries etc are to be expected, and should not be judged negatively.
 Everyone should feel able to be themselves and be comfortable in their home environment.
-There is no dress code for IHW online meetings.
+There is no dress code for SHW online meetings.

 If you are organising or participating in a work-related social event on Zoom, Teams or another online platform, please continue to comply with University of Glasgow policies relating to conduct e.g. Dignity at Work and Study Policy and Procedure.
 This would include making sure that all relevant colleagues/team members are invited and treating everyone with dignity and respect.